Youpay Digital

 Releasing the update

-The amount of calls with questions about the price of tuition decreased significantly;
+• The amount of calls with questions about the price of tuition decreased significantly.

-None changes were noticed in users’ behavior, keeping the payment by bank slips around 80%.
+• No changes were noticed in users' behavior, keeping the payment by bank slips around 80%.

 Improving the solution